Summer Research Fellowships

-The Summer Fellowship Program supports students up to $1,400 for a 4-week project (first-time applicants) and $2,800 for an 8-week project (returning applicants).
-Some additional support may be provided for travel and accommodation expenses to students needing to travel to special archives and libraries.
+The Summer Research Fellowship Program provides research funding for up to 8 weeks.
+Additional support for travel and accommodation expenses may be provided to students needing to travel to special archives and libraries.
 Students must apply separately for this support, which will be distributed depending on available funds.

 De Pree Art Center275 Columbia AvenueRoom 135Holland, MI 49423